stretfordStart/soc_workstation_doc/docs/host_setup/pre_install.md

 ## Create Install Media

-Create an installation medium with your preferred Tool such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://etcher.balena.io/).
+Generate an installation medium using your preferred tool, such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://etcher.balena.io/).

-## Disable Secureboot
+## Disable Secure Boot

-Navigate to your workstations BIOS / UEFI settings and disable Secure Boot.
+Access your workstation's BIOS/UEFI settings and disable Secure Boot.

 ## Enable VT-x

-Later on virtualization will be needed, so make sure to enable it now, as this also needs to be adjusted within the BIOS / UEFI settings.
+Ensure that virtualization is enabled, as it will be required later.
+Adjust the VT-x setting within the BIOS/UEFI settings.
+This step is crucial for virtualization to function properly.

-Now you should be ready to start the Linux Arch installation by booting from the previously created installation medium.
+You are now prepared to initiate the Arch Linux installation by booting from the previously created installation medium.